corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 └── partyb_node.conf             // Party B's node.conf file
 ```

-Then the bootstrapper will generate directories containing three nodes: `notary`, `partya` and `partyb`.
+Then the bootstrapper will generate directories containing three nodes: `notary`, `partya`, and `partyb`.
 Each node will use the `corda.jar`
 provided by the network bootstrapper you chose.
 If you need to change the version, put the relevant `corda.jar` file with the configuration files in the directory.

 Alternatively, you can have the node directories containing the `node.conf` files already laid out.
 The previous example would be: